MicrosoftDocs/Hololens/hololens/hololens2-moving-platform.md

 ## Reporting Issues

-As mentioned above, this is a beta feature available only in Developer Mode, which means you may hit issues.
+As mentioned above, this feature is a beta feature available only in Developer Mode, which means you may hit issues.
 If that happens, report the issue via [Feedback Hub](hololens-feedback.md) so we can investigate and improve the product.
 Along with the feedback, make sure to include:

 1. A description of problem, including the expected behavior and experienced behavior
 1. A [Mixed Reality Capture](holographic-photos-and-videos.md) of the issue